FedericoPonzi/BillionTriplesDataset/README.md

         map(object key, text val):
             emit(0, val)
         combiner(int k, statment):
-           order(
+            r = get top k statments in val for i = 1 to k
+                emit(i, r[i])
         reduce (int key, text val): #{d: number of nodes with outdegree d}
-            count = 0
-            for el in values:
-                c++
-            emit(key, c)

-# 5 - Compute the percentage of triples with empty context, the percentage of triples whose subject is
-      a blank node, and the percentage of triples whose object is a blank node In order to do this count, first we need to know if a node it's a blank node.
-In order to do this, I've added a couple of utility function inside RDFStatment.
-A blank node, it's a node which looks like this:

-    _:genid7xxhttpx3Ax2Fx2Fwwwx2Erdfaboutx2Ecomx2Fsparqlx3Fqueryx3DDESCRIBEx2Bx253chttpx3Ax2Fx2Fwwwx2Erdfaboutx2Ecomx2Frdfx2Fusgovx2Fcongressx2F106x2Fbillsx2Fh819x253e
+            r = get top k statments in val for i = 1 to k
+                emit(i, r[i])

-In the implementation of this problem, I've found a very interesting problem.
+In the implementation of this algorithm, I've found a very interesting problem.
 The fact that Mapreduce recycles the elements.
 More precisely:

     List<NodeOutDegreeTuple> l = new ArrayList<>();
     for(NodeOutDegreeTuple n : values){